-Note that the mathematically optimized distance might not reflect the true number of biological events, thus several estimation methods such as EDE or IEBP are used to rescale these computed distances (Moret et al. 2001) to better fit true evolutionary history.
+Distance Estimation Note that mathematically optimized distance might not reflect the true number of biological events, thus several estimation methods such as EDE or IEBP are used to rescale these computed distances [19] to better fit true evolutionary history.

-2.3 Median computation
+2.3 Median Computation

-If there are three given genomes, the graph constructed by pre-defined BPG rule is called a multiple breakpoint graph (MBG).
-Figure 3a shows an example of MBG with three input genomes.
-When genomes have equal gene content, the DCJ median problem can be briefly described by finding a maximum matching (which is called 0-matching) in MBG.
-Figure 3b shows an example of 0-matching which is represented by gray edges.
-In Xu and Sankoff's paper (2008), it is proven that a type of sub-graph called adequate sub-graph (AS) could be used to decompose the graph with edge shrinking operations, which are shown in Fig. 3c.
-Unfortunately, there is no branchand-bound based median algorithm that deals with unequal content genomes.
+If there are three given genomes, the graph constructed by pre-defined BPG rule is called a Multiple Breakpoint Graph (MBG).
+Figure 3(a) shows an example of MBG with three input genomes.
+When there are only equal content genomes, the DCJ median problem can be briefly described by finding a maximum matching (which is called 0-matching) in MBG.
+Figure 3(b) shows an example of 0-matching which is represented by gray edges.
+In [29], it is proven that a type of sub-graph called adequate sub-graph (AS) could be used to decompose the graph with edge shrinking operations, which are shown in Figure 3(c).
+Unfortunately, there is no branch-and-bound based median algorithm that deals with unequal content genomes.
 In the following section, we will show that it is actually difficult to design such algorithm.

-Fig. 3 (Top) Examples of MBG with three input genomes: (1,2,3,4) (solid edges); (1,2,-3,4) (dashed edges) and (2,3,1,-4) (dotted edges).; (middle) 0-matching operation; (bottom) edge shrinking operations. a MBG. b 0-matching. c Adequate subgraph and edge shrinking
+Fig. 3. (top) Examples of MBG with three input genomes: (1,2,3,4) (solid edges); (1,2,-3,4) (dashed edges) and (2,3,1,-4) (dotted edges).; (middle) 0-matching operation; (bottom) edge shrinking operations.